top of page

 The video series “Untold Stories and Hidden Figures of Bucks County” is designed to bring fresh accounts of African Americans to life through oral history, presenting interviews with historians and everyday citizens of Bucks County.
 The collection includes short (6-10 minutes) documentaries on various themes.
 These include stories from the earliest days of slavery to the role of African American soldiers in the Revolutionary and Civil Wars, to the stations of the Underground Railroad and the Civil Rights movement in Bucks County and more.
 The videos are filmed primarily on location at historic sites to instill a greater sense of knowledge and community pride in African Americans and others living in the community.

-For organizations and groups that are unable to participate in our live tours, or pop-up mobile exhibits and would like to know more about or virtual education opportunities, please contact Erika Land, the Museum's Program Manager at 215.752.1909 email or email eland@aamuseumbucks.org.
+For organizations and groups that are unable to participate in our live tours, or pop-up mobile exhibits and would like to know more about or virtual education opportunities, please contact the Museum at 215.752.1909 or email info@aamuseumbucks.org.

 The Slate Hill Legacy